ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject1.md

 I will Either create an infogram using the Adobe Suite or will list out the details.

 ### 6. Famous Conservationists
+In this section, I will talk about some famous conservationists and the work that they did during their lifetime/ are currently doing.
+This is a sections that I am conflicted about.
+On the one hand, I want to include it and on the other hand, I am questioning its place in my overall project.
+My rationale for including this is to show how ordinary men and women can make a global impact.
+I will make mentions of Jane Goodall, Dian Fossey, Li Quan, Paula Kahumbu, Birute Galdikas, Margaret Murie among others.

 ### 7.